Connect with others who understand.

 • Your tumors are large.

-• Surgery did not successfully remove all the cancer.
+• Surgery didn’t successfully remove all the cancer.

-• You don’t receive radiation therapy after a lumpectomy (surgery to remove cancer tissue in the breast).
+• You don’t receive radiation therapy after a lumpectomy.

 • You have a type of breast cancer called inflammatory breast cancer.

-• Your body mass index (BMI) score is in the obese range.
+• Your body mass index (BMI) is in the obesity range (30 or higher).

 4. Lifestyle Choices Can Lower Your Risk of Recurrence

-Getting to and maintaining a healthy weight may lower your chances of having your cancer return.
-Additionally — regardless of whether you lose weight — getting more exercise, eating a healthy diet, and drinking less alcohol can help protect you.
+Getting to and keeping a healthy weight may lower your chances of having cancer return.
+Regardless of whether you lose weight, getting more exercise, eating a healthy diet, and drinking less alcohol can help.

 Try to get some physical activity each day.
-This doesn’t necessarily mean working out intensely at the gym.
+This doesn’t necessarily mean a strenuous workout at the gym.
 Taking a walk or doing housework counts as being active.
-You should also try to eat more fruits, vegetables, and whole grains.

 5. Certain Treatments Help Prevent Relapses

-People with stage 1, 2, or 3 cancer — tumors that have not spread to distant parts of the body — may receive treatments to reduce the risk of breast cancer relapse.
+People with stage 1, 2, or 3 cancer — tumors that haven’t spread to distant parts of the body — may receive treatments to reduce the risk of breast cancer relapse.

-Adjuvant chemotherapy — anticancer drugs given after surgery — may make a relapse less likely.
+Adjuvant chemotherapy is chemotherapy given after surgery.
+It may lower the risk of the cancer coming back.
 Some people with few relapse risk factors don’t need this treatment, but it’s usually recommended for those with TNBC.
-Radiation therapy can also reduce TNBC recurrence rates when it is used after surgery.
+Radiation therapy can also reduce TNBC recurrence rates when it’s used after surgery.
+Read more about how chemotherapy is used to treat TNBC.

-Treatments like targeted therapy and hormone therapy can help prevent relapses in other types of breast cancer but aren’t helpful in TNBC.
-This is because TNBC cells don’t contain estrogen or progesterone receptors or HER2 proteins, which these therapies target.
+Treatments like targeted therapy and hormone therapy can help prevent relapses in other types of breast cancer.
+Targeted therapies that can be added to chemotherapy and surgery include:

 6. New Symptoms Could Signal Recurrence

-During and after breast cancer treatment, tell your doctor about any new symptoms you experience that could be a sign of a relapse.
+During and after breast cancer treatment, tell your doctor about any new symptoms that could be a sign of a relapse.

-In some cases, symptoms of a breast cancer relapse are similar to initial breast cancer symptoms: a lump in your breast, swelling or redness, or changes to your skin’s appearance.
-However, not all these changes indicate that your cancer has returned — for example, radiation therapy can also cause redness or swelling as a side effect.
+In some cases, symptoms of a breast cancer relapse are similar to initial breast cancer symptoms: a lump in your breast, swelling or discoloration, or changes to your skin’s appearance.
+However, not all these changes indicate that your cancer has returned.
+For example, radiation therapy can also cause discoloration or swelling of the skin as a side effect.

-Regional recurrences that develop in nearby lymph nodes usually appear as a hard lump under the skin in your armpit, close to your collarbone, or in your neck.
+Regional recurrences that develop in nearby lymph nodes can appear as a hard lump under the skin in your armpit, close to your collarbone, or in your neck.

-Metastatic breast cancer causes various symptoms depending on where it has spread.
-The most common locations for distant recurrences and their associated symptoms include:
+Metastatic breast cancer can cause different symptoms, depending on where it has spread.
+The most common places it can spread, and the possible symptoms, include:

-• Bones — Bone or joint, back, or hip pain
+• Bones — Bone, joint, back, or hip pain

 • Lungs — Breathing problems or coughing